Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/4.-Console-app-calls-web-API-with-PoP/Microsoft.Identity.Web.Future/README.md

 <img alt="OpenIdConnectMiddlewareDiagnostics" src="https://user-images.githubusercontent.com/13203188/62538366-75ac0380-b807-11e9-9ce0-d0eec9381b78.png" width="75%"/>

-In order to troubleshoot your web API you can set the `subscribeToJwtBearerMiddlewareDiagnosticsEvents` optional boolean to `true` when you call `AddProtectedWebApi`.
+In order to troubleshoot your web API you can set the `subscribeToJwtBearerMiddlewareDiagnosticsEvents` optional boolean to `true` when you call `AddMicrosoftWebApiAuthentication`.
 Enabling these diagnostics will display on the output window the progression of the OAuth 2.0 message through the JWTBearer middleware (from the reception of the message from Azure Active directory to the availability of the user identity in `HttpContext.User`)

 <img alt="JwtBearerMiddlewareDiagnostics" src="https://user-images.githubusercontent.com/13203188/62538382-7d6ba800-b807-11e9-9540-560e7129197b.png" width="65%"/>